DiscontinuedUpdate: Altra Lone Peak 4.0

-The A-Bound™ is a mid-sole technology that’s made from recycled materials.
-This full-length unit is placed right under the foot.
+The A-Bound™ is a midsole technology that’s made from recycled materials.
+This full-length unit is placed right under the foot and is also used in the Lone Peak 4.0.
 Its springy nature gives a bit of energy to the lift-off.
 It is even able to attenuate shock during the landing phase.

 EVA is the platform below the top layer of the mid-sole unit.
 It is responsive and it doesn’t break down easily, so it stays efficient even after many uses.
 It delivers additional cushioning and support to the foot, working along with the A-Bound™ to maintain the comfortable underfoot experience that the runner gets.